-Normal Body Flora.
+Normal Body Flora (First line of defense).

-it is used to describe the various bacteria and fungi that are permanent residents of certain body sites especially the skin, colon, oropharynx and vagina.
+it is used to describe the various bacteria and fungi that are permanent residents of certain body sites especially the skin, colon, oropharynx and vagina (if there location change they become a pathogen).